The Church Year: June 9, 2012

 Devotional Information:

-Today is Holy Saturday The liturgical color is white.
+Today is Tuesday of the 9th week of Ordinary Time.
+The liturgical color is red.

 Saints & Celebrations: